andylvua/myshell/README.md

     - _Wildcard Expansion_: Wildcard characters are expanded into their corresponding file names.
     - _Tokens Merging_: The shell merges adjacent tokens into a single token if necessary.

-This steps is performed by shell utilities located in the [msh_utils.cpp](src/internal/msh_utils.cpp) file.
+These steps are performed by shell utilities located in the [msh_utils.cpp](src/internal/msh_utils.cpp) file.

 > **Note**
 >